-You will need to install the XenServer Tools immediately after installing the operating system.
+We recommend that you install the XenServer Tools after installing the operating system.
 For some operating systems, the XenServer Tools includes a XenServer specific kernel, which replaces the kernel provided by the vendor.
 Other operating systems, such as RHEL 5.x require you to install a specific version of a vendor provided kernel.